-A ladder helps you reach high places — but what are you supposed to do if your already tall ladder can't get high enough?
-In situations where you need an extra-long ladder or additional height, a basic ladder won't do: you'll need an extension ladder.
+A ladder helps you reach high places, but what are you supposed to do if your already tall ladder can't get high enough?
+In situations where you need an extra-long ladder or additional height, a basic ladder won't do: you need an extension ladder.
 An extension ladder is an adjustable ladder that can stretch to different heights to provide more length, reach, and functionality.

-Having an extension ladder on hand is helpful whether you're a homeowner or a professional; they can be critical in a pinch, and they can allow you to tackle more tasks easily.
-But because there are so many different extension ladders available in all different styles and sizes, it can be tough to choose.
-Fortunately, you can check out some of the best extension ladders right here.
+An extension ladder is helpful whether you're a homeowner or a professional; it can be critical in a pinch, and it can allow you to tackle more tasks easily.
+But because there are so many different extension ladders available in different styles and sizes, it can be tough to choose the right one.
+Check out some of the best extension ladders below.

 The ladder extends to a maximum height of 12.5 feet.
 It is lightweight and easy to move, carry, and adjust.
 Made out of high-quality aluminum alloy, it can hold up to 330 pounds of weight.